 Here’s what you need to do:

-- Review our Blogger Agreement and submit your Blogger Application (form is located at the bottom of the Agreement).
+- Review our Blogger Agreement and submit the Blogger Application (form is located at the bottom of the Agreement).

-- Wait to hear back from the National NSSLHA office for approval (we’ll email you!).
+- Wait to hear back from the National NSSLHA office for approval.
+We’ll email you with instructions if your topic idea is selected for a National NSSLHA Blog post.

-- Work with the National NSSLHA office to write and submit your blog post.
+- Once approved, you’ll work with the National NSSLHA office to write and submit your blog post.

-Once you’re approved and selected by the National NSSLHA office to write a blog post, we’ll ask you to think about the following when drafting your post:
+Once you’re approved and selected by the National NSSLHA office to write a blog post, we’ll ask you to think about the following when writing your draf:

-- Keep It Short: Aim for 300–600 words—long enough to convey your point, but efficient and to the point.
+- Keep It Short: Aim for 800–1,200 words . . . long enough to convey your point, but efficient and to the point.

 - Share Your Experiences: Fellow students will benefit most from learning about your experiences and perspectives on issues they also face.